FrankensteinVariorum/collationWorkspace/collationChunks/C24/output/Readme.md

 			<rdg wit="f1831">&lt;head&gt;CHAPTER XVIII.&lt;/head&gt;</rdg>
 		</rdgGrp>
 ```
--[] **Confusion:** For "I was unable to overcome my repugnance", I found a similar phrase in the MS, yet it was not detected by the script.
+-[X] **Confusion:** For "I was unable to overcome my repugnance", I found a similar phrase in the MS, yet it was not detected by the script.
 It may have been a deletion, needs evaluation.

 ```
 <app>